szermatt/mistty/docs/source/usage.rst

     :ref:`shells`.
 VI mode must be disabled even if you plan to use VI commands through Evil.

+    More generally, MisTTY relies on a set of common keybindings and behaviors to communicate with the terminal applications and will not behave properly if the application doesn't understand these or interpret them in an unusual way.
+For a list of these keybindings, see :ref:`keybindings`.

 To get the most out of MisTTY, it's worth it to take the time to configure it to send to the terminal the shell key bindings that you actually use and keep everything else behaving as usual for your Emacs